-of reissue distributors” by Los Angeles
+"The gold standard of reissue distributors" (Kenneth Turan, Los Angeles Times),

 Rialto’s past releases have included

-Godard’s Contempt, Band of Outsiders,
+Godard’s Contempt, Band of Outsiders, and

 Julien Duvivier’s Pépé

 and the U.S. premiere of the complete, uncut version of Melville’s Jean-Pierre Melville’s Le Cercle Rouge.

 Rialto's 2009 releases included the U.S. premiere of Godard's Made in U.S.A., the 40th anniversary re-release of Costa-Gavras' Oscar-winning political thriller Z,

 Melville's wartime drama Léon Morin, Priest, starring Jean-Paul Belmondo, and John Boulting's Noir classic Brighton Rock, adapted from Graham Greene's novel.

 Rialto celebrated a record-breaking 2004 with the previously unreleased, original 1954